liftbridge-io/liftbridge/documentation/concepts.md

 ```
-The typcal use case for a producer not caring if the ack is returned or not is a IoT device or a sensor.
-This means that for the sensor it is not important to know if Liftbridge indeed get to record the event.
+The typical use case for a producer not caring if the ACK is returned or not is an IoT device or a sensor.
+This means that for the sensor it is not important to know if Liftbridge indeed got to record the event.
 For a more regulated system, one could "assume" acknowledgements are important to the producer since the recorded truth now resides within Liftbridge, ref event sourcing.
 ```

 ### Subscription